Rex Begonia Plant Care at Home

 The rex begonia, or begonia rex, descends from the B. rex variety native to zones in eastern Asia.
 Through the years, gardeners have crossed the species with other rhizomatous begonia varieties, contributing to the nearly 2,000 species of begonia that exist today.

 Charles Plumier, a French botanist, coined the word begonia.
-He named the species after Michel Bégon, a French official and avid lover of botany that lived from 1638 to 1710.
+He named the species after Michel Bégon, a French official and avid lover of botany who lived from 1638 to 1710.
 The word rex has Latin roots stemming from the word regere, and means ‘a king.’
 This may be why the rex begonia earned its nickname, king begonia.

 Where Are Rex Begonia Plants Native?